babu111/arxiv_recommender/README.md

 #### Special Constraints

-- **Rate Limiting & API Use**: Must comply with arXiv’s API usage terms to avoid excessive load on their servers.
+- **Rate Limiting & API Use**: Must comply with arXiv's API usage terms to avoid excessive load on their servers.
 - **Privacy**: If storing any user data (e.g., preferences, read history), basic user privacy must be respected.
 - **Scalability**: The prototype should be designed to support potential scaling, though full scalability is not required at this stage.
 - **No Full Authentication System**: For this class prototype, user tracking may be session-based or limited to avoid complex backend implementation.